 Specialized Riprock: Our favorite bike shop bike.
 Well-built but comes with a coaster brake and training wheels.

 Pello Revo: Designed and built by a mountain-biking dad, the Pello Revo is one versatile machine.
-It comes standard with a coaster brake and is compatible with training wheels, BUT Pello offers a freewheel set to remove the coaster brake!
-The bike also comes included with dual v-pull Tektro hand brakes, a Cane Creek headset and Kenda K-RAD tires.
+The bike comes included with dual v-pull Tektro hand brakes, a Cane Creek headset and Kenda K-RAD tires.

 Priority Start 16: Equipt with a grease-free gates belt drive versus a chain, the Priority Start 16 is one awesomely quite ninja-stealth bike.
 Coaster brake free, the Start come ready with dial v-pull handbrakes.
 To help new riders maintain an upright geometry, the Start comes with a mid-rise handlebar, but for aggressive young riders, they offer a low-rise handlebar.